-As we enter the final months of 2020, it is time to start planning for 2021.
+As we enter the final months of the year, it is time to start planning for next year!
 Over the next several weeks, I’m going to be taking you step-by-step through building a marketing plan.
-Feel free to check out the full list of steps we'll be taking.
+Feel free to check out the full list of steps we'll be taking at the bottom of this blog, if there's one you want to skip to.

 If you’re not sure if the “Why” of your business matters, before you start, spend a little time watching this video.
 If you’re already familiar with Simon Sinek’s work – this won’t be news to you!

 The reason that I’m starting with this, even though it may not seem necessary when putting together a marketing plan, is because a solid brand strategy, including your mission, vision, and values, is the foundation of everything else you do.
-Sometimes these elements are just seen as a PR excercise so you have something profound-sounding to put on the website.
+Sometimes these elements are just seen as a PR exercise so you have something profound-sounding to put on the website.
 If that's all you use them for, then they are pointless.
 However, if you get these right, then it becomes much easier to explain to everyone, internally and externally, what your company is for.
 Without that, you're just an also-ran.

 If you already have your mission, vision, and values sorted, well done you.
 However, vision and mission statements should evolve as your business grows so use this as an opportunity to check yours and see if they still fit.